 Chlorpyrifos was detected at concentrations exceeding toxicity benchmarks.
 Chlorpyrifos was detected in one sample at 0.0705 μ g/L, and found at trace concentrations in one additional sample.
-The detection exceeds both the acute and chronic CDFG WQC (Starner et until September 30, 2002.
-Each site was sampled once per week.
+The detection exceeds both the acute and chronic CDFG WQC (Starner et al., 2003).